tilleul/apple2/tools/bitmap editor/apple2_hires.md

 #### 9. A second palette is selected when the 7th bit (AKA the "hi-bit") is ON
 #### 10. Blue is on even columns and orange/red is on odd columns ...
 HEY WAIT !!
 LOOK CLOSELY !

-### Hires rules part 4: do we have 560 pixels horizontally ?
+### Hires rules part 4: is that 560 pixels horizontally ?
 #### 11. Blue pixels are displayed in-between the columns of the violet/green pixels while red pixels are displayed in-between the columns of the green/violet pixels.

 How weird is that ?